 One example of this disruption is Amazon's foray into the prescription drug business.
 Amazon knows an incredible amount about its customers, and if customers start buying their prescription drugs from Amazon, then Amazon will learn even more about their health.
 This raises a lot of ethical questions, as well as questions about privacy.

-Alipour believes that privacy is a delicate balance and that the U.S. is somewhere in between China, where privacy is virtually non-existent, and Europe, which has stringent privacy laws.
+Alipour believes that privacy is a delicate balance and that the U.S. is between China, where privacy is virtually non-existent, and Europe, which has stringent privacy laws.

-Finally, Alipour is most excited about the future of healthcare, particularly when it comes to the average lifespan.
+Finally, Alipour is most excited about the future of healthcare, particularly regarding the average lifespan.
 He believes that by 2030, or possibly even 2035, the average lifespan will be 100 years, and the first person will have lived to 150.

 Alipour and his team are motivated by the fact that if they can do things even one day faster, they can positively impact someone's life.
 He believes that the future of healthcare is incredibly exciting and that AI technology will lead to greater efficiencies and opportunities for both companies and patients.